-Again, taking it apart and assembling it should also be simple so that you can clean it and take it back whenever you do regular maintenance.
+Taking it apart and assembling it should also be simple so that you can clean it and take it back whenever you do regular maintenance.

-Talking of routine maintenance, for a powerhead, this should be like once every two months to avoid clogging.
+Talking of routine maintenance, for a powerhead, this should be once every two months to avoid clogging.